-Probiotic bacteria in the gut also produce some vitamin K2 which we can absorb and use – but not in sufficient quantities to prevent deficiency.
+Probiotic bacteria in the gut also produce some vitamin K2 which we can absorb and use – but not in sufficient quantities to prevent deficiency, especially in older people.

 NB Significant changes to dietary intakes of vegetables such as broccoli or cauliflower can affect blood clotting control in people taking warfarin.
 If you are on warfarin, you therefore need to maintain a fairly constant intake of these foods to ensure blood clotting control remains stable.

 As a fat-soluble nutrient, vitamin K is absorbed along with dietary fats within the small intestines.
 Vitamin K1 and vitamin K2 (menaquinone-4) are extracted and stored within the liver for its own use.
 The longer-chain forms of vitamin K2 (eg menaquinone-7) are redistributed by the liver into the circulation (within LDL-particles) for use by other tissues.
 This makes menaquinone-7 particularly useful in food supplements designed to help strengthen bones and maintain healthy arteries.

 Vitamin K and newborn health

 A single dose of vitamin K is recommended for all newborn infants, at birth, to prevent a condition known as haemorrhagic disease of the newborn.
 This can arise during the first few days of life when vitamin K deficiency can lead to bleeding into the brain.

 Vitamin K2 is involved in the secretion of insulin hormone from the pancreas and may reduce the development of insulin resistance to protect against type 2 diabetes.